sensoyyasin/LandmarkBook/README.md

 # LandmarkBook
-In this project, I introduced some places in Italy and France related to the introduction to java and the basics of android studio with a mobile application.
+In this project, I introduced some places in Italy and France and Uk related to the introduction to java and the basics of android studio with a mobile application.

 ![1](https://user-images.githubusercontent.com/73845925/123760569-a4cf3080-d8c9-11eb-8aa8-adf24ed95c83.png)